Kepahiang Regency: Inland waters

-There are several rivers and a sea in Kepahiang, which are vital to the local agricultural economy and the tourism potential as well.
-Kepahiang is not in a shortage of water resources, which is why water was an element used in its crest as well.
+There are several rivers and a lake in Kepahiang Regency, which are vital to the local agricultural economy and the tourism potential as well.
+Kepahiang does not have a shortage of water resources, which is why water was an element used in its crest as well.
 Ten waterfalls have been counted, which would be suitable spots for recreational activities and tourism.
-The waterfall in Curug Embun is around 100 meters high and a regional place of excursions, just as the river Musi, which has significant water volumes allowing a 3 × 70 MW water power plant to function properly.
+The waterfall in Curug Embun is around 100 metres high and a regional place for excursions, just as the Musi River, which has significant water volumes allowing a 3 × 70 MW water power plant to function properly.

 Vegetation

 The south of Sumatra and the province of Bengkulu and Kepahiang in particular are the natural habitat for Rafflesia arnoldii flower.
 This flower was found by Joseph Arnoldi and Sir Thomas Raffles in 1818.
 Raffles was the governor of the province of Bengkulu at that time.
 The florescence of this flower is the biggest in the world.
 Its cross-section dimension can be up to 1 meter and it weighs up to 11 kg.
 The flower is interesting and adds to the tourism potential of the region.